costa-rica/NativeStuff22-oneAction/README.md

   - adds two more sectors in SwipePad
     - no more squres in this case all "triangles" (aka rotated rectangles)

+### Test05.js

+- SwipePadFourAndFourOptions
+  - picks up from Test04.js and SwipePadeFourOptions.js to create an outer circle with 4 more options

 ## Installations

 ### 1. Navigation